kevintpeng/Learn-Something-Every-Day/UWaterloo/CS241: Sequential Programs.md

 - Phase one, translate all procedures and generate frames.
 Then EliminateVarAccesses phase 2.
 - phaseOneResults is a map from procedure to frame
 - eliminateCalls -> closurecalls, static links?
+- implementCall: Closure calls & Regular Calls.
+ImplementCall is the similarity between the two.